rokopt/spec/src/architecture/m1/fee-system.md

 TODO: We also need to determine the block capacity (engineering decision), which refers to the total gas a block can process.

+Hence, an increased inflation rate translates to greater rewards for users with staked assets (sometimes also called _staking yield_).

+### Transaction fees in other projects
+Similar to Solana, Ethereum 2.0, Near, Polkadot, and Cosmos we will be taking away block producers tokens from transactions fees.
+In Eth2.0, 100 % of tx fees are burned, in Solana 50%-100% are burned and in Near protocol also 70 % is burned and 30 % goes to smart contract authors.
+In our case, 50% is burned and the rest goes to future validators for block producution.

 ## Token flow

 The protocol controls M1T (the native staking token) sourced from two locations: